finogeeks/finogeeks.github.io/en/neuronkit/insights/AI_agent_economy.md

 ---
 title: The New Playbook for the Agentic Economy: A Strategic Report on Digital Monetization in the Age of AI
 layout: neuronkit
 permalink: /en/neuronkit/insights/ai-agent-economy/
 ---

-## Executive Summary: The Great Transition from Eyeballs to Agents
+## Executive Summary

 The foundational economic principles that have governed the internet for decades are rapidly becoming obsolete.
 The era defined by the "eyeballs economy," where human attention served as the primary scarce resource, is yielding to a new paradigm driven by autonomous AI agents.
 This shift necessitates a complete re-architecting of digital service monetization.
 Traditional business models that rely on advertising and the psychological manipulation of human users will fail in an ecosystem where the primary consumer is a pure, emotionless optimizer.
 This report serves as a strategic roadmap for this transition, detailing the new business models, the required financial and operational infrastructure, and the foundational pillars of trust and security that must be engineered from the ground up.